-- a) Having overdue payables with former players, coaches and/or club employees, having overdue payables for more than the period established in the respective Financial Stability and Fair Play Regulations with current players, coaches and/or club employees, and/or having overdue payables with other clubs participating in the Euroleague Basketball competitions, the Companies, and/or any tax or social authorities ("overdue payables" mean due and legally enforceable debts). - b) Presenting an aggregate deficit from the three immediately previous seasons that exceeds the percentage established in the respective Financial Stability and Fair Play Regulations. - c) Not providing the documentation or not respecting the deadlines established in the respective Financial Stability and Fair Play Regulations. - d) Failure to cooperate in any investigation carried out by the Companies, including providing false or inaccurate statements or documents or omitting to provide due information or documents.
+- a) Having overdue payables with former players, coaches and/or club employees, having overdue payables for more than the period established in the respective Financial Stability and Fair Play Regulations with current players, coaches and/or club employees, and/or having overdue payables with other clubs participating in the Euroleague Basketball competitions, the Companies or any of their respective successors, licensees or assignees (either directly by the club or indirectly by any other companies in which the club, its owners, managers or any person(s) acting for the club participate), and/or any tax or social authorities ("overdue payables" mean due and legally enforceable debts). - b) Presenting an aggregate deficit from the three immediately previous seasons that exceeds the percentage established in the respective Financial Stability and Fair Play Regulations. - c) Not providing the documentation or not respecting the deadlines established in the respective Financial Stability and Fair Play Regulations. - d) Failure to cooperate in any investigation carried out by the Companies, including providing false or inaccurate statements or documents or omitting to provide due information or documents. - e) Not fulfilling the compliance plan agreed together with the Management Control Commission or ratified by the latter as a consequence of a monitoring process or adjudicatory proceeding.

-- e) Not fulfilling the compliance plan agreed together with the Management Control Commission or ratified by the latter as a consequence of a monitoring process or adjudicatory proceeding. - f) Not demonstrating revenues above the amount established in the respective Financial Stability and Fair Play Regulations across an entire season. - g) Allocating to player salaries an amount that exceeds 65% of the total expenses of the club across an entire season. - h) Having direct or indirect contributions from the shareholders/related parties of each club representing more than the percentage of the total expenses established in the respective Financial Stability and Fair Play Regulations for an entire season.
+- f) Not demonstrating revenues above the amount established in the respective Financial Stability and Fair Play Regulations across an entire season. - g) Allocating to player remunerations an amount that exceeds 65% of the total expenses of the club across an entire season. - h) Having direct or indirect contributions from the shareholders/related parties of each club representing more than the percentage of the total expenses established in the respective Financial Stability and Fair Play Regulations for an entire season. - i) Presenting a negative equity as established in the respective Financial Stability and Fair Play Regulations.